RUN AS ONE, WIN AS ONE: It's Been a Golden Age of Sports Success at Redbank Valley Recently With Multiple D9 Championships

 “We got shirts made,” Bond said.
 “We did it because not every school has the ability to have both boys and girls teams make it that far.
 It was a chance for us to show our support for each other.”

-Bond also said it is important to the athletes within the school to lend their talents to multiple sports.
+Bond also said it is important for the athletes within the school to lend their talents to multiple sports.

 “It’s really important that we do that,” she said.
 “I mean, our school is really small and we’re all always kind of in shape.
 I know the boys made that run in football and then they just dove right into basketball and it was kind of cool to see.
 They’re out there winning a championship in football and they come back into basketball with like no practices before the first game.
 They jump right in and win a basketball championship, too.
 It’s just really cool.”